Rehabilitating Isomap: Euclidean Representation of Geodesic Structure: Parametrization Recovery

+Is it constructive to interpret manifold learning as parametrization recovery?
 Following \cite{Lee:1997}, a Riemannian manifold is {\em flat}\/ if and only if it is locally isometric to an open subset of Euclidean space.
-All is well if $d=1$, for {\em every}\/ $1$-dimensional Riemannian manifold is flat.
+All is well if $d=1$, for {\em every}\/ $1$-dimensional Riemannian manifold is flat \cite[p.\ 116]{Lee:1997}.
 Thus, spirals can be straightened and their parametrizations recovered.

 The case of $d=2$ and $q=3$ is the subject of classical differential geometry.
 A $2$-dimensional Riemannian manifold embedded in $\Re^3$ is a {\em surface}.
 The {\em Gaussian curvature}\/ of a surface ${\mathcal M}$ at $m$ is the product of the principal curvatures at $m$: $K(m) = \kappa_1(m) \kappa_2(m)$.
 If $K(m)=0$, then there is an arc in ${\mathcal M}$ through $m$ that is a straight line in $\Re^3$.
 A Swiss roll has constant zero curvature (it curves in one principal direction and not in the other), whereas a hemisphere has constant positive curvature (it curves in both principal directions).